nikitavoloboev/data/focusing/rules.md

 ## Documentation
 - Practice self documentation.
 Where possible, document things inline in the code base or app itself in some way.
 Don't duplicate things.

-## Commenting
-- Comment over my code.
-Be mindful of not repeating things.
-Don't comment obvious things.
-- In comments, don't write __Will ..__.
-Just write what it will do.
-Remove unnecessary (filler) words.
-- Uppercase comments for consistency.
-- Use imperative tense.
-Instead of _# Outputs_, use _# Output_.
-- Only add one space after the code for inline comments.
-Don't space them out.
-- Write a small comment on top of the file to describe the purpose of the file.
-Where appropriate.

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary.